codsen/codsen/packages/string-uglify/README.md

 ### uglifyArr()

 **Input** — anything.
-If it's not an array it will be instantly returned back.
-If it's array, array is returned.
-If it's array of one or more string, it will return array of that many uglified strings.
+If it's not an array, it will be instantly returned.
+If it's array, an array is returned.
+If it's an array of one or more string, it will return an array of that many uglified strings.

-**Output** - same thing as in the **input**, if it's non-empty array of strings, those strings will be uglified.
+**Output** - same thing as in the **input**, if it's a non-empty array of strings, those strings will be uglified.

 If you feed strings with dots/hashes, `[".class1", "#id2", ".class2", "#id9"]` output will have same dots/hashes, for example, `[".m", "#b", ".r", "#aa"]`.